juacas/moodle-mod_msocial/README.md

   * Table: summary table with PKI (primary key indicator) calculated by the module.
   * Graph: graph-oriented analysis and visuallizations.
 Compute centralities and shows the activity in matrix and graph diagrams.
   * Timeline: Shows interactions ordered in a timeline.
+  * Sequence: Sequence diagram with all interchanges of messages (more useful for small sets).
+  * Breakdown: Recursive classification of the events by social network and interaction type.

 ## Optional plugins

 Some of the optional sub-plugins are:
 * Social network connectors:
-  * Facebook: connect to Facebook and explore a group.
-(Need API keys).
   * Twitter: connect to users' timelines and search for tags.
 (Need Facebook's API keys).
+  * Pinterest: connect to a set of pinboards.
+(Need Pinterest's API keys).
+  * Facebook: connect to Facebook and explore a group.
+Currently outdated by Facebook's API changes and data access restrictions.
+Not very useful now.
+(Need API key)
   * Instagram: connect to users' posts and search for tags.
+Currently outdated by Facebook's API changes and data access restrictions.
+Not very useful now.
 (Need Instagram's API keys).
-  * Pinterest: connect to a set of pinboards.
-(Need Pinterest's API keys).
 * Visualizations:
-  * Sequence: Sequence diagram with all interchanges of messages (more useful for small sets).
-  * Timeglide: Shows interaction ordered in a timeline using Timeglide visualization.
+  * Timeglide: Shows interaction ordered in a timeline using Timeglide visualization. ([https://github.com/juacas/moodle-mod_msocialview_timeglider])

+Optional subplugins can be found in github at [https://github.com/search?q=user%3Ajuacas+msocial]

 # Overview